BestTimesToVisit.com Logo

 packing

-Pack light, but don't forget reef-safe sunscreen and a reusable water bottle.
-The sun is intense year-round, and protecting the delicate coral reefs is crucial – many beaches now ban sunscreens with oxybenzone and octinoxate.
-Staying hydrated is also key, and refilling your bottle saves money and plastic.
+Pack light, breathable clothing, but don't forget reef-safe sunscreen and a reusable water bottle.
+The sun is intense, and protecting the coral reefs is crucial, so look for sunscreens with zinc oxide or titanium dioxide.
+Staying hydrated is also important, and many places have refill stations.

 safety